HighOutputVentures/frontend-engineer-onboarding-exercises/README.md

 Running **graphql-codegen** requires you to add **.env** file with `API_URL`'s value as your graphql endpoint.
 After doing so, you can do `npm run codegen` which will auto generate the typescript definitions for you.

+## Environment variables

+You must provide **NEXT_PUBLIC_API_URL** environment variable that points to remote graphql server to run the application properly.

 ## We use this tools

 - [ESLint](https://eslint.org/docs/user-guide/configuring/)